PROFILE OF THE SEMINARY

 Based in Chicago’s Hyde Park neighborhood, we are the leading urban Lutheran seminary training students to serve in the global community.
-True to our Lutheran heritage and built on a foundation of intellectual rigor, our innovative, nationally-recognized curriculum equips students for visionary ministry.
+True to our Lutheran heritage and built on a foundation of intellectual rigor, we equip students for visionary ministry.
 Students receive the skills they need to be leaders in the public church—the people of God bringing faith and action into their communities and the world.
 Here, students receive a well-rounded education from renowned faculty, preparing them for a purposeful vocation in a pluralistic and global world.

 As a Reconciling in Christ seminary, LSTC seeks to offer hospitality and welcome to all who enter LSTC’s academic programs.
 Following Jesus Christ, whose reconciling love bridged barriers and made strangers friends, we seek to welcome and learn from one another’s particularity-including but not limited to one another’s race, national or ethnic origin, age, gender, sexual orientation, gender identity and expression, physical ability, social status and theological diversity.

 Braatz Chair in Worship – Open Rank, Tenure-Eligible

 The Lutheran School of Theology at Chicago (LSTC) welcomes applications and nominations to fill the Gordon Braatz Chair in Worship.
 The ideal candidate will have primary competency in worship.
 Secondary competencies could include cultural studies in religion, disability theology, or religion and ecology.
 We strongly value interdisciplinary approaches, especially those that explore the intersections of worship, music and the arts, and diverse cultural contexts, including but not limited to issues of race, ethnicity, gender, sexuality and disability in worship and preaching.
 This position is full-time, tenure-eligible, with open rank.